Skip to content

 Effect Player at the bottom of the SignalRGB window

 The + button lets you select or create a playlist.
 Playlists automatically cycle through multiple effects on a timer.
+See About Playlists for more information.

 Playlist + button on the Effect Player

-The center of the Effect Player contains the main playback controls.
+The center contains the main playback controls:

 Timer settings for effect duration